geerteltink/geert.elt.ink/src/content/notes/2015-03-13-grunt-gulp-and-npm.md

 ---
-title: 'Grunt, Gulp and NPM scripts'
+title: "Grunt, Gulp and NPM scripts"
-description: 'Build tools and task runners.'
+description: "Build tools and task runners."
-slug: grunt-gulp-and-npm
+slug: "grunt-gulp-and-npm"
-pubDate: 2015-03-13
+pubDate: "2015-03-13"
 tags:
-  - nodejs
+  - "nodejs"
-  - npm
+  - "npm"
-  - grunt
+  - "grunt"
-  - gulp
+  - "gulp"
 ---

 Two years ago I ran into Grunt and started using it as my preferred build tool.
 The more I used it and the bigger the projects became, the more I screamed for a better tool.
 The configuration gets so complicated.
 I read a bit about Gulp but didn't want to convert all projects again.
 And then recently I read an article from Keith Cirkel about [how to use npm as a build tool](http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/).
 It was really interested and gave it a try.